-The employment needs of the community will be met through the development of 154,000 square metres of commercial floorspace comprising a range of employment-generating uses, including:
+The employment needs of the community will be met through the development of 154147,000 square metres of commercial floorspace comprising a range of employment-generating uses, including:

-- a) Offices, industry, storage and distribution (B1-B8); - b) Retail, tourism and leisure (A1-A5, C1, D2 and relevant sui generis uses); - Development for healthcare, education and public facilities (C2-C2a, D1); and - d) Other forms of sustainable employment-generating uses. - 2.41 The Council's employment strategy is inclusive, seeking to provide the jobs the market can deliver by promoting a range of employment-generating uses.
+- a) Offices, industry, storage and distribution (B1-B8); - b) Retail, tourism and leisure (A1-A5, C1, D2 and relevant sui generis uses); - c) Development for healthcare, education and public facilities (C2-C2a, D1); and - d) Other forms of sustainable employment-generating uses. - 2.41 The Council's employment strategy is inclusive, seeking to provide the jobs the market can deliver by promoting a range of employment-generating uses.
 While the majority of commercial land allocations comprise B1, B2 and B8 uses, the plan has a positive approach to other uses that provide jobs in a sustainable manner. - 2.42 Employment floorspace is measured according to 'gross internal floorspace', meaning the area of floor inside the walls.
 This applies to use classes B1 (business), B2 (general industry) and B8 (storage and distribution) and will generally be applied to all commercial development, except for retail within use class A1 (shops).
 A1 retail floorspace is 'net floorspace', meaning the area of a store used for sales.
 Within this class, 'convenience' means food sales, while 'comparison' means anything else. - 2.43 The Employment Land Review (2013) presents forecasts for employment land in Mid Devon, taking account of economic projections and past take-up of employment land.
 The Employment Land Review recommends that the Council plan for 30-40 hectares of employment land over a twenty year period, equating to approximately 140,000 square metres floorspace. - 2.44 Very large employment sites can be more difficult to deliver due to high infrastructure costs, and there is an identified shortage of small-scale employment sites.
 Development Management policies allow for small-scale employment and other commercial development in suitable locations.
 These sites can come forward according to market demand and a land allocation will not always be necessary.
 However, the towns are usually the most sustainable locations for planned employment growth, where there is an existing local population and access to services.
 Commercial development is expected to be delivered through a combination of site allocations and windfall developments elsewhere.

-- 2.45 The Local Plan's employment strategy seeks to guide a deliverable level of development to the most sustainable locations while recognising that larger employment centres such as Exeter and Taunton will continue to draw some of Mid Devon's working population, and suitable employment in rural areas will benefit the rural economy. - 2.46 The Retail Study (2012) identifies a quantitative need of 14,580 square metres of comparison retail floorspace up to 2026.
+- 2.45 The Local Plan's employment strategy seeks to guide a deliverable level of development to the most sustainable locations while recognising that larger employment centres such as Exeter and Taunton will continue to draw some of Mid Devon's working population, and suitable employment in rural areas will benefit the rural economy. - 2.46 The Retail Study (2012) identifies a quantitative need of 14,580 approximately 7,000 square metres of comparison retail floorspace up to 2026.
 Long-term forecasting of retail demand is not very reliable, so the anticipated need has been applied across the plan period to 2033 on the understanding that allocated and non-allocated sites will come forward according to market demand and the plan will be reviewed before the need to 2026 is likely to have been exhausted.
-Retail development will generally be directed towards town centres and the Council will apply a sequential approach in assessing edge-of-centre or out-of-centre proposals, in accordance with Policies S7, DM14 and DM15. - 2.47 The following table sets out the Local Plan allocations which include employmentgenerating uses, and states where their policies can be found within this document:
+Retail development will generally be directed towards town centres and the Council will apply a sequential approach in assessing edge-of-centre or out-of-centre proposals, in accordance with Policies S7, DM14 and DM15.
+In addition, development as proposed at Junction 27 of the M5 meets a tourism / leisure need in a location which is suitable for its regional role with a controlled retail element supporting the tourism and leisure aspects of the proposal. - 2.47 The following table sets out the Local Plan allocations which include employmentgenerating uses, and states where their policies can be found within this document: